-(a) based on revenues of selected players

-- (c) merged with Real American Doughnut Co., Inc. (Krispy Kreme) in July 2018; 2018 revenues assumed to be the same as in 2017 - (d) 2018 revenues assumed to be the same as in 2017 - (e) includes food court counters and not fully Yumpanada
+- (a) based on revenues of selected players - (b) revenues exclude Pure Nectar, which is part of the Fruit Magic Group, as there is no disaggregated data for it.
+Instead, total revenues of Fruit Magic were included under the Fruit Magic brand in the fruit shakes category. - (c) merged with Real American Doughnut Co., Inc. (Krispy Kreme) in July 2018; 2018 revenues assumed to be the same as in 2017 - (d) 2018 revenues assumed to be the same as in 2017 - (e) includes food court counters and not fully Yumpanada